InFinity54/LoL_DDragon/README.md

 Since patch 13.12.1 and set 9 release for _Teamfight Tactics_, this repository is also containing data from _Teamfight Tactics_.

-Starting the 15th season of _League_, _Riot_ decided to change the way patchs are named.
+In January 2025, with start of the 15th season of _League_, _Riot_ decided to change the way patchs are named.
 This repository will not reflect this change, because _Riot_ did not reflect it in _Data Dragon_'s files too.
 You can find more information about this in the "Patchs added to this repository for the current season" of this document.
 This change has been partially reverted on February 19th: changes will appear here too, in README, but not in repository.

 ## Additional contents in this repository
 This repository contains some additional files, not included in Data Dragon :